ninjaa/pro-bias/README.md

 To demonstrate ComparisonGEval's efficacy, we've created synthetic datasets using a combination of techniques:

-- Leveraging smaller language models (e.g., 8B parameters) to generate diverse, imperfect outputs
-- Implementing specific prompts to create varied quality responses
-- Utilizing data augmentation techniques to expand dataset diversity
+Mostly these datasets were created with Claude 3.5 Sonnet.
+It excels at creating eval outputs.
+In reality these tend not to be diverse enough to be representative of real world data, but tend to give a really strong signal and suffice for evaluation purposes.
+They are remarkably good.

 These synthetic datasets serve as a testbed for ComparisonGEval, allowing us to evaluate its performance across a spectrum of subjective tasks.

+The synthetic datasets we created were:

+1. **Formal Text**: We enumerated a number of sentences in extremely formal English that would serve as a good test of the model's ability to make formal text more casual and for ComparisonGEval's ability to grade the prompt efficacy in a way that is aligned to human judgment.
+Link to dataset [here](datasets/formal_text.csv)
+2. **Conversation Names**: We generated a number of chat conversations between simulated humans and a Career Navigator assistant.
+In our ComparisonGEval, we created a prompt to generate a short name for the conversation, and then rated how well the name fit the conversation in a manner that was aligned to human judgment.
+Link to dataset [here](datasets/conversation_names.csv)
+3. **Blockbuster Movie Idea Generation**: We generated a number of viable blockbuser movie ideas by seeding first Sonnet, and then O1-Preview with a list of movie ides from reddit.
+We then asked the model to rate the ideas using a ComparisonGEval, and we demonstrate how it rates the movie ideas in a manner presumably aligned to human judgement.
+Link to dataset [here](datasets/sonnet_movie_ideas.csv) and [here](datasets/o1_preview_movie_ideas.csv)

 ### 3. Example Comparison G Evals

 We've developed several example evaluations to showcase ComparisonGEval's versatility:

-1. **Conversation Naming**: Assessing the quality and relevance of conversation titles.
-2. **Text Casualization**: Evaluating the effectiveness of making formal text more casual.
+1. **Text Casualization**: Evaluating the effectiveness of making formal text more casual.
+Eval [here](evals/eval_make_text_more_casual.py)
+2. **Conversation Naming**: Evaluating the effectiveness of generating a short name for a conversation.
+Eval [here](evals/eval_conversation_naming.py)
 3. **Bad Title Detection**: Identifying and rating the quality of potentially misleading or poor titles.
+Eval [here](evals/eval_bad_title_detection.py)
 4. **Blockbuster Movie Idea Assessment**: Judging the potential and creativity of movie concepts.
+Eval [here](evals/eval_blockbuster_movie_idea.py)

 These evals demonstrate ComparisonGEval's ability to handle diverse subjective tasks consistently and align with human judgment.